beeina/Project-2/README.md

 # Habit Tracker

 Good habits can be hard to adopt and even harder to keep up.
 That’s where a habit tracker comes in.
 A habit tracker is a simple way to measure whether you have a habit or basically just recording the behavior you’re trying to change.
 People often use habit tracker to track exercise, taking medicine, cleaning, reading, and much more.
-Keeping a record of habit is important when trying to achieve a goal such as to stay motivated, keeps focus, or boosts confidence, I am not a disciplined person.
+Keeping a record of habit is important when trying to achieve a goal such as to stay motivated, keeps focus, or boosts confidence.
+I am not a disciplined person.
 As a mom, my days never look the same due to lack of discipline and forming habits can seem impossible.
 That’s why I love tracking my habits in order to stay focused every day on achieving my goals.
 After having babies, I gained a lot of weight.
 So, in order to motivate myself to lose weight, I made a habit of exercising, drinking water, cutting sugary products, and eating healthy foods.

 ## Screenshots: